univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Configures the default user name for the domain administrator.
 The value might be changed during an AD Takeover.
 For more information, see :ref:`windows-ad-takeover-migrate`.

+.. envvar:: umc/http/session/timeout

+   Configures the time out period in seconds for the browser session after which the UCS management system requires a renewed sign in.
+   The default value is ``28800`` seconds, 8 hours.